Final report for ONE19-335

 May 2020: Jess and an intern gathered soil and native tree roots samples for pH, soil Total P concentrations and to evaluate mycorrhizal presence pre-installation in treatment plots.
 All soil and roots for mycorrhizal analysis were placed them in the fridge to be analyzed over December 2020 break via microscopy.
 In late May VYCC and community volunteers assisted with installation and watering.
 A short video was created by Red Fox Media that circulated facebook.

-June-November 2020: treatment plots (1760 ft2 of the two treatment areas ) were watered via Shelburne Farms’ water truck in between adequately sized storms (>1inch over 24 hr period) with 510 gallons once a week.
+June-November 2020: treatment plots (1760 ft2 of the two treatment areas) were watered provided by Shelburne Farms’ water truck in between adequately sized storms (>1inch over 24 hr period) with 510 gallons once a week.
 This calculation is based on the maximum evaporation rate of 1 inch with .5 crop coefficient.
-Field data of monthly pH tests, plant species richness and diversity data, storm based lysimeter testing, and two Pleaf tissue sampling were gathered.
+Field data of monthly pH tests, plant species richness and diversity data, storm based lysimeter testing, and two P leaf tissue sampling were gathered.
 During this time mesocosm experiments were also conducted.
-Jessica shared about this project to Dr. Eric Roy’s Bionutrient lab via a zoom presentation.
-An article for the International Journal of Environmental Research and Public Health was written by Jess with assistance from advisor Josef during this time.
+Jess shared information about this project with Dr. Eric Roy’s Bionutrient lab via a zoom presentation.
+An article for the International Journal of Environmental Research and Public Health was written by Jess Rubin with assistance from advisor Josef Görres during this time.

-August 2020: Abenaki members of the Alnobaiwi, a 503C dedicated to preserving Abenaki cultural heritage conducted a ceremony at the restoration research site with clan mothers.
+August 2020: Abenaki members of the Alnobaiwi, a 5013C dedicated to preserving Abenaki cultural heritage conducted a ceremony at the restoration research site with clan mothers.
 12 community members (several of who helped in site preparation) attended the event.
 Six individual tours were offered to individuals who expressed interest in the project.
-Interview with DC Extinction rebellion covered the project when interviewing Jess Rubin about restoration work with which she is involved through a youtube video.
+Interview with DC Extinction rebellion covered the project when interviewing Jess Rubin about restoration work with which she is involved through a you tube video.

 September 2020: a group of students from a UVM introductory class in environmental science were given a tour of the project.
 They gathered data to use for their class project through which they learned the basics about mycoremediation and data analysis.

-December 2020: The journal article (https://www.mdpi.com/1660-4601/18/1/7) was accepted after a few rounds of edits by the IJERP and published on 12/20.
+December 2020: The journal article, Potential for Mycorrhizae-Assisted Phytoremediation of Phosphorus for Improved Water Quality, was accepted after a few rounds of edits by the IJERP and published on 12/20.
 All 2020 data is being analyzed via JUMP software over school vacation.
 Mycorrhizal presence is also being quantified during this time via microscopy.
 2020 final report is written and submitted.
-New SARE partnership grant is being written to continue the research beyond a year.
+New SARE partnership grant was written to continue the research beyond a year.

 The following is more about what we learned.
 We are still waiting for more data before we can share something tangible to farmers.